Consider these important travel lessons when booking your trips in the future.

 Now, if you’re attending a huge event like South by Southwest or Comic Con, then yes.
 Make those reservations.
 You don’t want an event to sell out on you or get stuck at a hotel 45 minutes away from your event.

-For normal vacations though, it is more often than not, just not necessary to book so far in advance.
+For normal vacations though, it’s just not necessary to book so far in advance.
 Shop around yes, but it’s not necessary to commit to a specific flight or hotel.

-Heck, you may change your mind on the destination all together by the time that time of year rolls around.
+Heck, you may change your mind on the destination all together by the time your trip rolls around.
 So I say, just keep your options open.

 When planning your trip months in advance, take time to do your research, figure out where you want to stay, and track those airfare prices.
 But hold off on hitting the BUY NOW button.
 Seriously, it can wait.